gliu2k/HANA_APP/README.md

 > SRID 4326 is referring to WGS84, the standard provides a spheroidal reference surface for the Earth.
 It is the spatial reference system used by the Global Positioning System (GPS).

 ## 1.6.
 Create a SQLScript Calculation View
 HANA partial functions support specific data type, for instance decimal used as the GPS position.
 However, it is impossible to specify the data type for the parameters passed from web browser.
 Therefore, we need to create a SQLScript Calculation View to perform data-parsing and conversion.
-I create a dedicated package for the XS application called “XSPJ1”.
+I created a dedicated package for the XS application called “XSPJ1”.
 Under it, I put this view and OData service definition file.

 ![alt text](/images/F8.png?raw=true)